Skip to main content

 Monday, February 3, 2025 - 6:45 p.m. to 8:00 p.m.
 ET

-Nineteenth-century Americans were astonished to learn that discoveries of prehistoric fossils revealed that the New World was far older than previously thought—evidencing what is now known as "deep time," the concept that Earth is billions of years old.
-Historian Caroline Winterer traces the rise of this transformative idea as she examines how naturalists, explorers, engineers, and ordinary Americans unearthed a history more ancient than anyone could have imagined.
+With the discovery of prehistoric fossils, nineteenth-century Americans were astonished to learn that the New World was far older than previously thought—providing evidence of what is now known as “deep time,” the concept that Earth is billions of years old.
+Historian Caroline Winterer traces the rise of this transformative idea, examining how naturalists, explorers, engineers, and ordinary Americans unearthed a history more ancient than anyone could have imagined.

 Saturday, February 8, 2025 - 10:00 a.m. to 3:00 p.m.
 ET